Resume Buzzwords to Avoid

 Why Buzzwords Hurt Your Resume

-Your resume has about six seconds to make an impression on a hiring manager.
-When those precious seconds are filled with the same tired phrases they’ve read on hundreds of other resumes, you’ve already lost the battle for attention.
+You have about six seconds to make an impression on a hiring manager.
+When those precious seconds are filled with the same tired phrases they’ve read on hundreds of other resumes, you’ve already lost.

 What Hiring Managers Actually Want to See